neuronsimulator/nrn/docs/python/programming/math/vector.rst

     (setting requires NEURON 7.7+).
 An older syntax :samp:`{objref}.x[{index}]` works on all Python-supporting versions of NEURON.
-    Vector slices are not directly supported but are replicated with the functionality of Vector.c() (see below).
+    Vector slices are not directly supported but are replicated with the functionality of :meth:`Vector.c`.

-    A vector can be created with length *size* and with each element set to the value of *init* or can be created using a Python iterable.
+    A Vector can be created with length *size* and with each element set to the value of *init* or can be created using a Python iterable.

     Vector methods that modify the elements are generally of the form